dhrubo55/personal-blog/content/posts/day91-java-memory-mapping.md

 - You only need to read the file once, sequentially
 - You're in a memory-constrained environment where you can't trust the OS page cache

 The beauty of memory mapping is that it turns file I/O into memory access, letting the operating system's decades of optimization work for you.
 It's like having a genius butler who anticipates your every need and fetches data before you even know you want it like Alfred.
+The full code is in my [github](https://github.com/dhrubo55/100DaysOfJava/tree/main/day91)